 59. Kale.
 After a trial reconciliation, we’ve decided we are enthusiastically pro-kale.
 True love never dies.

 60. Banishments.
-Jell-O is banished except as applicable in spa treatments.
+Jell-O is banished except as applicable in spa treatments and musical instruments.

 61. Exceptions.
 There may be many.
 Check the Commandments daily.